Prescription Pain Pill Addiction Treatment

-Painkillers like Vicodin and OxyContin are commonly prescribed to people experiencing significant pain due to injury or surgery, however because of their accessibility, they can easily become misused.
-This misuse can lead to an addiction as the body and brain become dependent on the drug.
-At The Summit Wellness Group, we take an integrated approach to prescription opioid addiction treatment and recovery that involves a combination of medication, psychotherapy, and holistic treatments.
+Painkillers like Vicodin and OxyContin are commonly prescribed to people experiencing significant pain due to injury or surgery.
+Because of their accessibility, they can become misused.
+This misuse can lead to an addiction as the body and brain become dependent.
+At The Summit Wellness Group, we take an integrated approach to prescription opioid addiction treatment and recovery.
+This involves a combination of medication, psychotherapy, and holistic treatments.

-These approaches to treatment, along with the expertise and support of our clinical staff, form an effective combination of tactics that provide our clients with the most comprehensive and well-rounded treatment plan for their specific situation.
+These approaches to treatment, along with the expertise and support of our clinical staff, form an effective combination of tactics that provide our clients with the most comprehensive plans for their specific situation.
 This gives our clients the best possible chances of overcoming their addiction and rebuilding a happy life free from pain and prescription opioid use.

-Our treatment programs are highly customizable so that each client can receive the highest-quality care for their particular circumstances.
+Our treatment programs are highly customizable.
+Each client receives the highest-quality care for their particular circumstances.
 That being said, some of the aspects of our treatment programs include:

 Step #1 – Safe and Effective Detox

-Depending on someone’s prescription opioid use habits, detox may be necessary if they hope to have the best chance of recovery.
-In heavy or very long-term opioid users, withdrawal can be extremely uncomfortable and possibly even dangerous without medical supervision and care.
+Depending on someone’s prescription opioid habits, detox may be necessary if they hope to have the best chance of recovery.
+In heavy or very long-term opioid users, withdrawal can be uncomfortable and even dangerous without medical supervision.
 Having assistance through this difficult process can make all the difference in the world, especially when alleviating withdrawal symptoms like: